jawnyawns/composure/README.md

 - hack cursor in (link)[http://jsfiddle.net/aFPA7/173/]
 - menu: hidden by css, only appears on js scroll
 - host and buy domain
+- disable app if no js
+- consider textarea ....

 ## Bugs